-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES Priorities in Deciding When to Invest in Promoting Flexibility - 8.
-Because measures to promote flexibility (including those listed in Recommendation 7) may take up agency resources, it will be necessary to set priorities for which policy statements are most in need of such measures.
-In deciding when to take such measures the agency should consider the following, bearing in mind that these considerations will not always point in the same direction: - a. an agency should assign a higher priority to a policy statement the greater the statement's impact is likely to be on the interests of regulated parties and regulatory beneficiaries, either because regulated parties have strong incentives to comply with the statement or because the statement practically reduces the stringency of the regulatory scheme compared to the status quo. - b.
+- a. an agency should assign a higher priority to a policy statement the greater the statement's impact is likely to be on the interests of regulated parties, and regulatory beneficiaries, and third parties either because regulated parties have strong incentives to comply with the statement or because the statement practically reduces the stringency of the regulatory scheme compared to the status quo. - b.
 An agency should assign a lower priority to promoting flexibility in the use of a policy statement insofar as the statement's value to the agency and to stakeholders lies primarily in the fact that it is helpful to have consistency for consistency's sake, independent of the statement's substantive content.

-Public Participation in Adoption or Modification of Policy Statements - 9.
-When an agency is contemplating adopting or modifying a policy statement, it should consider whether to solicit public participation, and, if so, what kind, before adopting the statement.
-Options for public participation range from outreach to selected stakeholder representatives to stakeholder meetings or webinars to advisory committee proceedings to invitation for written input from the public with or without a response.
-In deciding how to proceed, the agency should consider: - a. existing agency procedures for the adoption of policy statements, including any procedures adopted in response to the Office of Management and Budget's Final Bulletin for Agency Good Guidance Practices (2007); - b. the factors listed in Recommendation 8:
+Public Participation in Adoption or Modification of Policy Statements

+- 9. When an agency is contemplating adopting or modifying a policy statement, it should consider whether to solicit public participation, and, if so, what kind, before adopting the statement.
+Options for public participation range from include outreach to selected stakeholder representatives to stakeholder meetings or webinars to advisory committee proceedings, to and invitation for written input from the public with or without a response.
+In deciding how to proceed, the agency should consider: - existing agency procedures for the adoption of policy statements, including any procedures adopted in response to the Office of Management and Budget's Final Bulletin for Agency Good Guidance Practices (2007); - b. the factors listed in Recommendation 8; - the likely increase in useful information available to the agency from broadening participation, keeping in mind that non-regulated parties (beneficiaries and third parties) may offer different information than regulated parties and that non-